 Conflict is a process that begins when one party believes that the other party has negatively affected, or will negatively affect, something that the first party cares about.
+1. TYPES OF CONFLICT types of conflict by consequence types of conflict by consequence paradox of conflict and decision making types of conflict: focus affective conflict

-types of conflict by consequence
+1. TYPES OF CONFLICT types of conflict by consequence